kevinbarabash/beignet/design/post_mvp/00_misc.md

 # 00 Misc Post-MVP Ideas

+## Visibility Controls (MVP?)

+Right now all top-level symbols are exported by default.
+There should probably be a way to control this.

+## Different Scripts and Modules (MVP?)

+Modules with side-effects are a bad thing, so it would be good to have a way to prevent that from happening.

 ## Const Expressions

 If an expression is composed of literals and operations that can be computed at